- Instructions for Form 1120-REIT - Introductory Material

 Do not deduct expenses such as the following.

 Fines or penalties paid to a government for violating any law.
 However, exceptions apply for certain amounts paid or incurred after December 21, 2017.
 See section 162(f), as amended by P.L.
-115-97, section 13306.
+115-97, section 13306 (discussed later).

 Lobbying expenses.
 However, see exceptions (discussed later).